-More detailed information regarding the bonds and commercial paper can be found in the notes to the financial statements in the financial report for the Tennessee State School Bond Authority.
-That report is available on the state's website at http://comptroller.tn.gov/tssba/cafr.asp.
+More detailed information regarding the bonds and revolving credit facility can be found in the notes to the financial statements in the financial report for the Tennessee State School Bond Authority.
+That report is available on the state's website at www.comptroller.tn.gov/tssba/cafr.asp.